top of page

 Executive Contributor Nicoleen Flamekeeper

 It’s ok not to be ok.
 You don’t have to pretend anymore.
 They say a picture tells a thousand words, but often, all these words are lies!
-Looking at this photo, all you can see is a smiling woman together because that is all I allowed anyone to see.
+Looking at this photo, all you can see is a smiling, together women because that is all I allowed anyone to see.
 You can’t see how exhausted I was, how much pain I was in, and how desperate I was feeling.
 Perhaps this is true for you, too?

 Photo of Nicoleen in a red coat posing confidently on a busy city street, with pedestrians walking in the background, including a man with a backpack and a person holding a map.